Dx724/Lightfield/README.md

 5. Using the [Servo_Test sketch](Test%20Programs/Servo_Test/Servo_Test.ino), rotate the servo to 180°.
 6. Attach a four-pronged servo arm to the servo, but before screwing it in, drill a hole near the end of another popsicle stick and thread the screw through that hole and then into the servo.
 The stick should be attached so that if it points "down" at 180°, it will point "left" at 90° (the Servo_Test sketch can be modified to validate this).
 7. Mount the servo to the unconnnected end of the stepper motor popsicle stick so that at 180°, the popscicle stick of the servo points directly towards the stepper motor shaft.
+8. Measure the distance along the stick's long axis between the two motors' shafts.
+Store this as `r1` in `ESP32/Lightfield/Lightfield.ino`.
-8. Mount the RGB LED at the unconnected end of the servo motor popsicle stick so that it points upwards.
+9. Mount the RGB LED at the unconnected end of the servo motor popsicle stick so that it points upwards.
 This can be achieved by bending the LED's pins at a 90° angle.
+10. Measure the distance between the LED's center and the stepper motor's rotational axis along the long axis of the stick connecting them.
+Store this as `r2` in `ESP32/Lightfield/Lightfield.ino`.
-9. Cut a small hole at any point along the upper edge of the cylindrical enclosure to allow wires (for the stepper motor, servo motor, and RGB LED) to pass through.
+11. Cut a small hole at any point along the upper edge of the cylindrical enclosure to allow wires (for the stepper motor, servo motor, and RGB LED) to pass through.
-10. Place a smaller can (or other object) inside of the larger can and place the ESP32 inside the larger can, supported by the smaller can, so that it is oriented vertically.
+12. Place a smaller can (or other object) inside of the larger can and place the ESP32 inside the larger can, supported by the smaller can, so that it is oriented vertically.
-11. Drill a hole on the side surface near the bottom of the larger can.
+13. Drill a hole on the side surface near the bottom of the larger can.
 Pass a USB cable through this hole and connect it to the ESP32.
-12. Wire up the electronics as described in [ESP32 Wiring](#esp32-wiring) and then close the enclosure.
+14. Wire up the electronics as described in [ESP32 Wiring](#esp32-wiring) and then close the enclosure.

 ## ESP32 Wiring
 __Stepper Motor__